NUBIC/ncs_staff_portal/README.md

 server where the application is deployed.
 Each one will need to be run at least once for each environment in which Staff Portal is deployed.

+RAILS_ENV needs to be set to the appropriate value (production, staging) when running the various setup rake tasks for production or staging environment. e.g `bundle exec rake mdes:load_codes_from_schema_20 RAILS_ENV=production`

 [rake]: http://rake.rubyforge.org/

 #### Code lists